 April 2019.
-We must have spent a solid hour in Kim Kwang-seok Memorial Street admiring the artwork, listening to the buskers and drinking coffee atop one of the rooftop cafes.
+We must have spent a solid hour exploring Kim Kwang-seok Memorial Street.
+We admired the artwork, listened to the buskers and grabbed a coffee at one of the rooftop cafes.
 The atmosphere had been so positive, a genuine celebration of the man’s life and music.
-Now, after the enthusiastic recommendations of the yellow-jacketed volunteer who’d welcomed us on arrival, it was time to dig a little deeper with a visit to the Kim Kwang-seok Story House, a museum about the life and times of Korea’s most cherished singer-songwriter.
+Now, following an enthusiastic recommendation from the yellow-jacketed tourist guide volunteer, it was time to dig a little deeper.
+Thus we made our way to Kim Kwang-seok Story House, a museum about the life and times of Korea’s most cherished singer-songwriter.

-On the first floor you can simply walk up to one of the audio stations and listen to some of Kim Kwang-seok’s most celebrated music.
+Rather, the curators have chosen to focus on the positives.
+On the first floor you can listen to some of Kim Kwang-seok’s most celebrated music at a number of audio booths.
 Each station plays a different album and the sound is crystal clear through the provided headphones.

-Kim Kwang-seok Story House is located at one end of Kim Kwang-seok Memorial Street and is open daily (except Sundays) from 10:00-17:00.
+You can find Kim Kwang-seok Story House at the end of Kim Kwang-seok Memorial Street.
+It’s open daily (except Sundays) from 10:00-17:00.